 A shared understanding of what each person expects is critical to establishing effective mentormentee relationships.
-Challenges arise when mentors and mentees have misunderstandings about expectations in the relationship, which naturally changes over time.
+Challenges arise when mentors and mentees have misunderstandings about expectations in the relationship, and when they fail to adjust as those expectations naturally change over time.
 Therefore, ongoing reflection and communication about expectations is needed to maintain positive and productive mentor-mentee relationships.